RadianOS/radian-manifesto/README.md

   - Unified command syntax
 - Logs must be **structured**, timestamped, and filterable by program and subsystem.

-A system you can’t understand is one you don’t control.
+> "A system you can’t understand is one you don’t control." ~ Arch Linux Philosophy

 ---